marwahaha/iris/README.md

 PostgreSQL storage persists in a docker volume.
 The PostgreSQL server can be found at <DOCKER_IP_HOST_HERE>:5432

 ## History
-Iris is almost entirely forked from an abondoned project Manoj Saha (https://github.com/manojps/google-play-apps-crawler-scrapy) -- so credit goes to him for most of this.
+Iris is almost entirely forked from an abandoned project Manoj Saha (https://github.com/manojps/google-play-apps-crawler-scrapy) -- so credit goes to him for most of this.
 My intentions are do dockerize both it and the postgresql storage into one easy to run application.

 docker build . -t behren/gplaycrawler && docker push behren/gplaycrawler
 docker-compose up --scale gplay-crawler=2